How to manage audio flow through WASAPI

 This latest topic brings to mind an important issue: while the list of CoreAudio devices, depending upon the value of the nStateMask parameter of the CoreAudioDevices.Enum method, may not contain unplugged or disabled devices, the list of WASAPI devices will always contain all of the devices installed inside the system, also if currently unplugged or disabled: in order to know the one-to-one correspondence between a specific WASAPI device and a specific CoreAudio device, which may be listed at different positions inside the respective lists, you should use the WASAPI.DeviceCoreAudioIndexGet method: with this method, given the zero-based index of the device inside the list of WASAPI devices, you could be informed about the corresponding zero-based index of the same physical device inside the list of CoreAudio devices.

-The configuration of audio devices is not static: for example when dealing with USB connected audio devices the configuration may change when a USB device is plugged/unplugged or when Microphones or Line-In are physically inserted or removed from respective connectors.
-When the configuration of audio devices changes, it could be needed to enumerate again the available input devices and to properly assign them to the instanced players by resetting the multimedia engine and the control as described at the beginning of this tutorial.
+The configuration of audio devices is not static: for example when dealing with USB connected audio devices the configuration may change when a USB device is plugged/unplugged or when speakers or headphones are physically inserted or removed from respective connectors.
+When the configuration of audio devices changes, it could be needed to enumerate again the available output devices and to properly assign them to the instanced players by resetting the multimedia engine and the control as described at the beginning of this tutorial.

 In case a USB audio device should be added to the system, for example when an USB sound card is installed for the first time, the container application can be informed in real time through the CallbackForCoreAudioEvents delegate having the nEvent parameter set to EV_COREAUDIO_DEVICE_ADDED.